badu/gorm/README.md

 - [ ] Documentation for tests and build examples
 - [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed
 - [ ] convertInterfaceToMap in utils it's terrible : simplify
-- [ ] unify DBCon NewScope and Scope NewScope
+- [ ] unify DBCon NewScope and Scope NewScope!!!

 ## 18.12.2016
+- [x] Quote fields are now cached and DBCon is holding them
 - [x] Removed Search struct TableName() method
 - [x] Replaced, where possible, GetSliceSetting with GetForeignFieldNames, GetAssociationForeignFieldNames, GetForeignDBNames, GetAssociationDBNames
 - [x] Fix for Association.Count when there are no where conditions